rakhimov/scram/doc/opsa_support.rst

 Deviations from the Open-PSA MEF
 ================================

-- House events must be defined explicitly for analysis with probability information.
-- Orphan primary events are reported as warning.
-- Unused parameters are reported as warning.
 - Redefinition of containers, events, and parameters is an error.
 - Common cause model levels for factors are required and must be strictly sequential in ascending order.